 I have been an Android user for last 7-8 years and I have used many handsets with several Android versions.
 But lately I thought of giving iPhone a try and I purchased an iPhone 6S.
 This is my very first encounter with the world-famous iPhone.
 So, it was inevitable that I would compare Android phone with iPhone.
 When I bought iPhone, it was not easy for me to operate it because I was completely used to with the interface of an Android based phone.
 I wanted to write this article on iPhone vs. Android much earlier but then I thought that I could be prejudiced if I don’t give myself enough time to become used to with iPhone.

 Now, it’s been four months since I have been using iPhone and I have become comfortable with it.
+I am also using several different kinds of iPhone apps.
 It seems to be the right time to let all the TechWelkin readers know my experience.

 Well, first of all, iPhone vs. Android is not exactly an accurate comparison.
 Why?
 This is because iPhone is a device whereas Android is an operating system.
 But in this article, when I say “Android”, I mean an Android based phone.
 Let’s see how these two things compare.

 If you wonder why iPhone is so expensive, the answer is that the top quality hardware is used to assemble an iPhone.
 And of course quality comes at a price.
 Android phones are made by loads of manufacturers and they all offer phones based on all sorts of hardware configuration.
 You may feel dicey about hardware quality of an Android phone — but if your are buying an iPhone, you can be rest assured that you’re getting a machine built with top-notch hardware pieces.

 2. Android User Interface is Better than iPhone’s User Interface